HughNhan/flexran-clone/README.md

 There are comments in the xml file to explain the purpose of these fields.

+The test configuration files found under /opt/flexran/tests/nr5g provide the configuration for the tests.
+Each configuration file sets the cpus to be used by the l1app using a setcore statement - for example ```setcore 0xFFF0```.
+These configuration files assume that the tests are running on bare metal, where all cores are available.
+To run the tests in a pod, each setcore statement must be updated to only use cores that are assigned to the pod and are not being used by the system/timer/runThreads assigned above.
+This is extremely tedious to do by hand - the [pod_exec_updates.py](automation/pod/pod_exec_updates.py) script can be used instead.

-To start the actual test, in the testmac console, `runall 0`
+To start the actual test, in the testmac console, `runall 0` (where 0=DL, 1=UL, 2=FD)

 ## Run flexran timer test suite from Openshift with FEC hardware acceleration